OSUOSC/management-legislature/legislature-book/constitution/article3/README.md

 In calculating a non-unanimities (i.e. majorities or pluralities), abstentions from active members are ignored.
 In calculating a unanimity, abstentions are equivalent to nays.

+Members removed from the organization through the procedures forthcoming lose their status of good standing for two academic years.